nevgauker/nevgauker/README.md

 # Hi there! 👋 I'm Rotem

 Welcome to my GitHub profile!
-I'm a **senior iOS developer** with over **8 years of experience**, specializing in building amazing apps for startups and freelancing. 🚀
+While I bring over **8 years of experience as a senior iOS developer**, my current focus has shifted towards **full-stack development**.
+I’m passionate about creating seamless, efficient, and innovative solutions for both front-end and back-end challenges. 🚀
-I also have a passion for **business automation** and **custom software solutions**, and I'm currently working on some exciting projects in these domains.
+I also enjoy working on **business automation** and **custom software projects**, blending my technical expertise with practical solutions for startups and businesses.

 ---

 ## 🔧 What I Do

-- **iOS Development**: Creating sleek, efficient, and user-friendly apps.
+- **Full-stack Development**: Crafting end-to-end solutions using **Next.js**, **TypeScript**, and more.
-- **Full-stack Projects**: Building apps with **Next.js**, **TypeScript**, and more.
+- **iOS Development**: Leveraging my extensive experience to build intuitive mobile apps.
-- **Business Automation**: Developing tools to streamline operations for startups and businesses.
+- **Business Automation**: Developing tools to streamline operations for startups and enterprises.
-- **Open Source**: Sharing knowledge and code to contribute to the dev community.
+- **Open Source**: Contributing to the dev community by sharing knowledge and resources.

 ---